 My real goal was to return to full time research, to work on my book and to be my own boss.
 Instead, the Rector invited me to become Head of Department, and I accepted.
 One reason that I agreed to become Head was that I thought that it would give me the opportunity to apply Logic to the practical problems of the Department.

-I planned to try to develop general rules to solve problems that would otherwise involve individual, ad hoc negotiations – such problems as deciding academic workloads, the amount of overheads needed for research grants, and the distribution of research grant overheads between the Department and the grant holders.
-I thought that establishing a clear set of rules that applied to everyone alike, without favour or malice, would take the politics out of making decisions.
+I planned to try to develop general rules to solve problems that would otherwise involve individual, ad hoc negotiations – such problems as deciding academic workloads, the amount of overheads that should be charged on research grants, and the distribution of overheads between the Department and grant holders.
+I thought that establishing a clear set of rules that applied to everyone alike, without favour or malice, would take the politics out of decision making.

-I was even less successful in getting advice in the College about how to calculate the amount and distribution of research grant overheads; and this was one of the areas where some of the most difficult problems arose in the Department.
-People couldn’t agree whether research overheads should mainly support the groups doing the research or support the Department as a whole.
-The College as a whole had no policy about this, and different departments had widely different policies and practices.
+I was even less successful in getting advice from the College about how to calculate the amount and distribution of research grant overheads; and this was one of the areas where some of the most difficult problems arose in the Department.
+People couldn’t agree whether research overheads should mainly support the groups doing the research or should support the Department as a whole.
+The College had no general policy about this, and different departments had widely different policies and practices.
 Discussions in our Department didn’t produce any consensus either.